Jul 11, 2020

 Choose one advanced laboratory course from the list below.

 Required Mathematics Courses: 15 hours

-If a student is pursuing an Elementary Education Mathematics Minor or Secondary Education Mathematics Minor the 15 credits of Mathematics coursework required for this major will be considered, upon successful completion, as “competency met” for this major and may be used toward the student’s Minor.
+If a student is pursuing a Secondary Education Mathematics Minor the 15 credits of Mathematics coursework required for this major will be considered, upon successful completion, as “competency met” for this major and may be used toward the student’s minor.
 Credit is only earned once and only applies to graduation requirements once.

 Students must earn a minimum total of 124 credits at the 100-level or above.